 3. Provide a one page summary of your professional and educational art background.

-4. Provide Five (5) images to be email submitted using the following specifications:
+4. Provide Five (5) images to be email submitted using the following specifications.
+You must list Size, Medium and Title for each.

 Image size: 1240 pixels x 1240 pixels maximum, 300dpi resolution.